 The Chest - Orbit that feeds the ball to the upper left flipper for shots at the Captain’s Quarters, Fountain of Youth, or the GOLD targets, with a replica of the Dead Man’s Chest on top of it.
 It also locks balls for Multiball 2 (Dead Man’s Chest) thanks to a u-turn that feeds the inside of the chest.
 Lastly, it’s also used in modes, and qualifies the green skull for the Star Map.
 In prototype versions of the game, the chest replica would open up, but this was changed in the production releases.

 Star Map - An interesting shot with some rubber lining both sides, 5 targets, a magnet, and an up-post.
 When multiple modes are qualified, the up post will raise and the magnet will allow the ball to hit the targets and collect the Skull value for each target it hits.
 The last target the ball hits begins a mode corresponding to whatever color the target was.
 If the Star Map is unlit, it will just hit the targets and rattle around the rubbers before heading back to the flippers.
 Typically, the ball will hit the GOLD targets on the way out.
-The shot is also used during modes.
+The shot is also used during modes, where it can collect certain characters and award more time.

 MAP targets - Three targets in between the Star Map and the Captain’s Quarters, which qualify Captain’s Quarters to collect a Map Award.
 These are typically hit from the lower left flipper but they are possible to make from the upper left flipper as well.